Community Safety and Well-being Plan

 Prince Edward County Hoarding Action Response Team (HART)

 In 2022, organizations within Prince Edward County established the PEC Hoarding Action Response Team (HART) to support individuals who hoard.
 Led by the Fire Prevention Staff, this team developed a comprehensive service flow and operating standards to address the complex challenges associated with hoarding.
-While not a direct outcome of the Community Safety and Well-being Plan (CSWB), HART aligns with the strategies of the Mental Health and Problematic Substance Use priority area.
-Many of the organizations involved in CSWB also participate in HART, contributing to a collaborative approach.
+While not driven by the Mental Health and Problematic Substance Use Action Team, HART is an important community collaboration with ties to the Community Safety and Well-being Plan.
+Many of the organizations involved in the CSWB also participate in HART, contributing to a collaborative approach.
 Considering a rising number of cases where hoarding impacts housing stability, the team is now seeking funding for a full-time case manager to provide sustained support.
 The Fire Department leads a core group of organizations that offer crisis response, share best practices, and conduct regular training to enhance service delivery.

 Housing and Homelessness Action Team